 Figure 10.
-The “Ebbrezza di Noè” of Andrea Sacchi, Chigi Palace, Ariccia. (a) Picture of the figure from the back and corresponding (b) thermogram and (c) mid-infrared reflectogram where the arrows and the circles indicate some changes in the facial profile and restored lacunas, respectively.
+The ‘Ebbrezza di Noè’ by Andrea Sacchi, Chigi Palace, Ariccia. (a) Picture of the figure from the back and corresponding (b) thermogram and (c) mid-infrared reflectogram, with arrows and circles indicating some changes in the facial profile and the restored lacunas, respectively.

-Another pentimento has been observed in the Noah foot (Figure 11), as shown in the thermogram (Figure 11b) and in the mid-infrared reflectogram (Figure 11c).
-Moreover, as in the other investigated paintings, the thermogram enables to obtain a series of complementary information, such as the presence of defects in the canvas support.
-In this case, the thermogram shows a series of dark areas (see the main one that is indicated by the dashed arrow in Figure 11b), probably corresponding to restored gaps or filled detachments which, conversely, are only barely visible in the reflectogram (Figure 11c).
+Another pentimento was observed on Noah’s foot (Figure 11), as shown in the thermogram (Figure 11b) and in the mid-infrared reflectogram (Figure 11c).
+Moreover, as in the other investigated paintings, the thermogram enabled a series of complementary pieces of information to be obtained, such as the presence of defects in the canvas support.
+In this case, the thermogram shows a series of dark areas (the most significant is indicated by the dashed arrow in Figure 11b), probably corresponding to restored gaps or filled detachments, which, conversely, are barely visible in the reflectogram (Figure 11c).

 Figure 11.
-The “Ebbrezza di Noè” of Andrea Sacchi, Chigi Palace, Ariccia. (a) Picture of Noah foot and corresponding (b) thermogram and (c) mid-infrared reflectogram.
-The red arrows indicate some changes of position and the dashed one in the (b) indicates one of the restored gaps.
+The ‘Ebbrezza di Noè’ by Andrea Sacchi, Chigi Palace, Ariccia. (a) Picture of Noah’s foot and corresponding (b) thermogram and (c) mid-infrared reflectogram.
+The red arrows indicate some changes in position, and the dashed arrow in (b) indicates one of the restored gaps.

-Important information enabling the comprehension of the artistic technique followed for the execution of this painting have been obtained from the analysis of the images recorded in the area of Noah face (Figure 12a).
-Here, the thermogram reveals several dark spots (arrows in Figure 12b), presumably corresponding to restorations of the painting surface.
-Moreover, the lack of sub-surface graphical features in the reflectogram corresponding to the hair and beard (arrow and circle in Figure 12c) could suggest the absence of the underdrawings in this area.
+Important information enabling an understanding of the artistic technique followed for the execution of this painting was obtained from the analysis of the images recorded in the area of Noah’s face (Figure 12a).
+Here, the thermogram reveals several dark spots (arrows in Figure 12b), presumably corresponding to restorations of the painting’s surface.
+Moreover, the lack of sub-surface graphical features in the reflectogram corresponding to the hair and beard (arrow and circle in Figure 12c) could suggest the absence of underdrawings in this area.

 Figure 12.
-The “Ebbrezza di Noè” of Andrea Sacchi, Chigi Palace, Ariccia. (a) Picture of Noah face and corresponding (b) thermogram, where the arrows indicate restorations, and (c) mid-infrared reflectogram, where the arrow and the circle point out the absence of graphical elements of the beard and the hair.
+The ‘Ebbrezza di Noè’ by Andrea Sacchi, Chigi Palace, Ariccia. (a) Picture of Noah’s face and corresponding (b) thermogram in which the arrows indicate restoration, and (c) mid-infrared reflectogram, in which the arrow and the circle indicate the absence of graphical elements of the beard and hair.

-The imaging investigation carried out on the painting by Andrea Sacchi reveal some pentimenti e small variations of the pictorial composition.
-Such findings can be thought to be in agreement with the continuous improvements introduced by Sacchi in the representation of the biblical topic, but these variations do not allow the indication of the Chigi painting as one of first versions of the numerous copies realised by the artist.
+The imaging investigation carried out on the painting by Andrea Sacchi reveals some pentimenti and small variations in the pictorial composition.
+Such findings can be thought to be in agreement with the continuous improvements introduced by Sacchi in the representation of this biblical story, but these variations do not indicate whether the Chigi painting is one of original versions of the numerous copies produced by the artist.

 Conclusions

 In this work, an innovative approach based on the combined use of two mid-wave infrared imaging techniques is proposed.
-The results obtained in the study of three XVII century paintings on canvas preserved at the Chigi Palace in Ariccia are presented.
+The results obtained in the study of three XVII century paintings on canvas, preserved at the Chigi Palace in Ariccia, are presented.

 In particular, it has been shown how pulsed thermography and mid-infrared reflectography can be successfully used to investigate features lying beneath the surface pictorial layer and, consequently, to obtain complementary information about the stratigraphy of a painted artwork.